-- RA Capital Management GP, LLC (the "Adviser GP"), of which Dr. Peter Kolchinsky and Mr. Rajeev Shah, a member of our board of directors, are the managing members.
-The Adviser, the Adviser GP, Dr. Kolchinsky and Mr. Shah may be deemed indirect beneficial owners of the securities held by RA Fund and RA Account.
-The Adviser, the Adviser GP, Dr. Kolchinsky and Mr. Shah disclaim their beneficial ownership of all shares held by RA Fund and RA Account, except to the extent of its or his pecuniary interest therein.
-The address for RA Fund and RA Account is 200 Berkeley Street, 18th Floor, Boston, MA 02116. - (2) Based solely on a Schedule 13G/A filed with the SEC on March 2, 2021 and information provided by OrbiMed.
-Consists of (i) 4,461,781 shares of common stock held by OrbiMed Private Investments VI, LP ("OPI VI"), (ii) 252,414 shares of common stock held by OrbiMed Genesis Master Fund, L.P. ("Genesis), and (iii) 750,835 shares of common stock held by OrbiMed Partners Master Fund Limited ("OPM").
-OrbiMed Capital GP VI LLC ("GP VI") is the general partner of OPI VI.
-OrbiMed Advisors LLC ("OrbiMed Advisors") is the managing member of GP VI.
-OrbiMed Genesis GP LLC ("Genesis GP") is the general partner of Genesis and OrbiMed Advisors is the managing member of Genesis GP.
-OrbiMed Capital LLC ("OrbiMed Capital") is the investment advisor to OPM.
-OrbiMed Advisors and OrbiMed Capital are registered investment advisers under the Investment Advisors Act of 1940, as amended.
-OrbiMed Advisors and OrbiMed Capital exercise investment and voting power over the shares through a management committee comprised of Carl L. Gordon, Sven H. Borho, and Jonathan T. Silverstein, each of whom disclaims beneficial ownership of the shares, except to the extent of his pecuniary interest therein, if any.
-The business address for the entities is c/o OrbiMed Advisors LLC, 601 Lexington Avenue, 54th Floor, New York, New York 10022 - (3) Based solely on a Schedule 13D/A filed with the SEC on March 23, 2020.
+- (2) Based solely on a Schedule 13D/A filed with the SEC on March 23, 2020.
 Consists of (a) 2,877,006 shares of common stock held by Longitude Venture Partners II, L.P. ("LVPII") and (b) 2,534,854 shares of common stock held by Longitude Venture Partners IV, L.P. ("LVPIV").
 Longitude Capital Partners II, LLC ("LCPII") is the sole general partner of LVPII and may be deemed to share voting and investment power over the shares held by LVPII.
 Longitude Capital Partners IV, LLC ("LCPIV") is the general partner of LVPIV and may be deemed to share voting and investment power with respect to the shares held by LVPIV.
 Patrick G. Enright and Juliet Tammenoms Bakker are managing members of LCPII and LCPIV and may be deemed to share voting and investment power over the shares held by LVPII and LVPIV.
 Gregory Grunberg, a member of our board of directors, is a member of LCPII and LCPIV and may be deemed to share voting and investment power over the shares held by LVPII and LVPIV.
 Each of LCPII, LCPIV, Mr. Enright, Ms. Tammenoms Bakker and Dr. Grunberg disclaims beneficial ownership of such shares, except to the extent of its, his or her pecuniary interest therein.
-The address for LVPII and LVPIV is 2740 Sand Hill Road, 2nd Floor, Menlo Park, CA 94025. - (4) Based solely on a Schedule 13G filed with the SEC on February 12, 2021.
-Consists of 3,450,00 shares of common stock held by registered investment companies for which Eventide Asset Management, LLC acts as investment advisor and may therefore be deemed to be the beneficial owner of these shares.
-All 3,450,000 shares are held by the Eventide Healthcare & Life Sciences Fund.
-Eventide Asset Management, LLC has sole voting power and sole investment power over such shares.
-The address for Eventide Asset Management, LLC is One International Place, Suite 4210, Boston, Massachusetts 02110. - (5) Consists of shares of common stock underlying options held by Mr. Iwicki that are exercisable as of March 31, 2021 or will become exercisable within 60 days after such date. - (6) Consists of (i) 10,042 shares of common stock beneficially owned by Mr. Bazemore and (ii) 384,104 shares of common stock underlying options held by Mr. Bazemore that are exercisable as of March 31, 2021 or will become exercisable within 60 days after such date. - (7) Consists of (i) 176,496 shares of common stock beneficially owned by Dr. Brazzell and (ii) 355,508 shares of common stock underlying options held by Dr. Brazzell that are exercisable as of March 31, 2021 or will become exercisable within 60 days after such date. - (8) Consists of (i) the shares described in note 3 above and (ii) 46,920 shares of common stock underlying options held by Dr. Grunberg that are exercisable as of March 31, 2021 or will become exercisable within 60 days after such date.
+The address for LVPII and LVPIV is 2740 Sand Hill Road, 2nd Floor, Menlo Park, CA 94025. - (3) Based, in part, on a Schedule 13D filed with the SEC on November 26, 2021.
+Consists of (a) 4,536,045 shares of common stock held by Lagunita Biosciences, LLC ("Lagunita Biosciences") and (b) 34,358 shares of common stock held by Garland Investments, L.P. ("Garland").
+Lagunita, LLC ("Lagunita) is the manager of Lagunita Biosciences and Lagunita may be deemed to share voting and dispositive power over the shares held by Lagunita Biosciences.
+Mark S. Blumenkranz, M.D., a member of our board directors, is managing partner of Lagunita and Garland and may be deemed to share voting and dispositive power over the shares held by Lagunita Biosciences and Garland.
+Dr. Blumenkranz disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein.
+The address for Lagunita, Lagunita Biosciences and Garland is 1440 O'Brien Drive, Suite D, Menlo Park, CA 94028. - (4) Consists of (i) 104,077 shares of common stock beneficially owned by Mr. Iwicki and (ii) 1,723,627 shares of common stock underlying options held by Mr. Iwicki that are exercisable as of March 31, 2022 or will become exercisable within 60 days after such date. - (5) Consists of (i) 53,753 shares of common stock beneficially owned by Mr. Bazemore and (ii) 582,354 shares of common stock underlying options held by Mr. Bazemore that are exercisable as of March 31, 2022 or will become exercisable within 60 days after such date. - (6) Consists of (i) 219,871 shares of common stock beneficially owned by Dr. Brazzell and (ii) 486,413 shares of common stock underlying options held by Dr. Brazzell that are exercisable as of March 31, 2022 or will become exercisable within 60 days after such date. - (7) Consists of (i) the shares described in note 3 above and (ii) 139,109 shares of common stock owned by Dr. Blumenkranz. - (8) Consists of (i) the shares described in note 2 above, (ii) 20,000 shares of common stock beneficially owned by Dr. Grunberg and (iii) 46,920 shares of common stock underlying options held by Dr. Grunberg that are exercisable as of March 31, 2022 or will become exercisable within 60 days after such date.